vaadin/vaadin-gradle-plugin/README.md

 # Developing The Plugin

-Open the project in Intellij.

-TBD
+Please read the Gradle Tutorial on [Developing Custom Gradle Plugins](https://docs.gradle.org/current/userguide/custom_plugins.html) to understand how Gradle plugins are developed.

+The main entry to the plugin is the `VaadinPlugin` class.
+When applied to the project, it will register all necessary tasks and extensions into the project.

+Simply use Intellij (Community is enough) to open the project.

 ## Running The IT/Functional Tests

 There is a comprehensive test suite which tests the plugin in various generated projects.
-To run the suite, simply run
+To run all tests from the suite, simply run

 ```bash
 ./gradlew check